sho27/Java-Files/README.md

-implemented object of book class with calling parameterized constructor and print information implemented a foam class which extends the Wood class and create Duster class which extend from wood class implemented this and super keywords
+implemented object of book class with calling parameterized constructor and print information implemented a foam class which extends the Wood class and create Duster class which extend from wood class implemented this and super keywords implemented the use of try, catch and finally statement with suitable examples.